AvikRay1001/Gemini_ChatBot/README.md

 * **`index.js` (or similar):** Contains the main Javascript code with components and logic to interface with Gemini Pro.
 * **`.env`:** Stores your Google API key securely.

-**Please let me know if you'd like any modifications or additional sections to be included in your README file!**
+**Please let me know if you'd like any modifications or additional sections to be included!**